SoldierCorp/webpack-starter-pug-sass-es6-jquery/README.md

 - Scripting: `jQuery or VanillaJS(plain Javascript)`
 - JS Compiler: `Babel ES6 ES7 ES8 ES9 ES10 ES11 ES12` (that means you can use async/await, replaceAll, optional chaining... among many others)

+## Don't like jQuery?
+- You can remove it from the packages and from the Webpack config file and by removing it, your final build will be considerably reduced in size.

 ## Features

 - Well organized folder structure for views, styles, and assets.